killme2008/carmine-sentinel/README.md

 ## Failover

-Carmine-sentinel will connect the first sentinel instance, if if fails, carmine-sentinel will try the next sentinel until find a resolved master address or throw an exception.
+Carmine-sentinel will connect the first sentinel instance, if if fails, carmine-sentinel will try the next sentinel until find a resolved master address or throw an exception.The resolved addr will be cached in memory.

 And Carmine-sentinel subcribes `+switch-master` channel in sentinel.When the master redis instance is down, sentinel will publish a `+switch-master` message, when carmine-sentinel receives this message, it will try to connect the new redis master at once.